Personalised Decision-Making without Counterfactuals

 \subsection{Simplest case}

-We start by presenting the basis of the approach in the simplest case, where the data are experimental, and there is no additional covariate information.
-We thus have access to the interventional response probabilities $\Pr(Y=y \mid X\leftarrow x) = \Pr(Y(x)=y)$, $(x,y=0,1)$.
-What can be inferred, from these, about the probabilities of benefit and of harm?
+We start by presenting the basis of the approach in the simplest case, where the data are purely experimental, and there is no additional covariate information.
+We then have access just to the interventional response probabilities forming the basis of the decision-theoretic analysis, $p=\Pr(Y=1 \mid X\leftarrow 1) = \Pr(Y(1)=1)$, $q=\Pr(Y=1 \mid X\leftarrow 0) = \Pr(Y(0)=1)$.
+But what can be inferred, from these, about the probabilities of benefit and of harm?